 6. Gokilambal Thirukameswara Temple

-Also referred as Villianur Temple, is a famous pondicherry tourist place of worship of Hindus.
-Build during the 12th century is an evidence of the Chola Dynasty and their religious beliefs.
+Also referred to as Villianur Temple, is a famous Pondicherry tourist place of worship of Hindus.
+Build during the 12th century is evidence of the Chola Dynasty and their religious beliefs.
 It celebrates the Brahmotsavam as an auspicious festival for 10 days.

 It is the Shiv Linga that is in the Sanctorum and other deities, Devi and Murugan have their temples around it.
 The annual Temple Car Festival which is held between the months of May and June involves the pulling of a 15-meter tall chariot through the streets by a large crowd of devotees.
 It seems to similar to the Rath Yatra at Jagganath Puri.

 A remarkable contrast blend of picturesque sights and a serene ambiance.
-The French influence is also felt as the French settlers during that period took part in the Chariot pulling ceremony.
-There is lots of other places to visit in pondicherry but this place will touch your inner soul.
+The French influence is also felt like the French settlers during that period took part in the Chariot pulling ceremony.
+There are lots of other places to visit in Pondicherry but this place will touch your inner soul.